Service & Downloads

 (ii) that the Products’ packaging is intact and contains no visible signs of damage.

 9.2 Any concerns or complaints regarding the condition of the Product at the time of delivery must be recorded on the corresponding shipping document(s).
-The Customer forfeits the right to lodge any claims in relation to the outer appearance of delivered Products once the shipping document(s) have been signed unconditionally for acceptance.
+The Buyer forfeits the right to lodge any claims in relation to the outer appearance of delivered Products once the shipping document(s) have been signed unconditionally for acceptance.

-9.4 If delivery has been arranged by PHCEU, any claims or complaints regarding damaged or lost cargo should be lodged in Writing with PHCEU within five (5) working days of the Customer taking delivery.
+9.4 If delivery has been arranged by PHCEU, any claims or complaints regarding damaged or lost cargo should be lodged in Writing with PHCEU within five (5) working days of the Buyer taking delivery.
 Any such claim or complaint must state the nature of the problem and the grounds for the claim or complaint and include corresponding shipping document(s) and photographs.

 Article 10: Warranty